What Is Metachromatic Leukodystrophy (MLD)?

 Your Child's MLD Consult and Care: What to Expect

 If a doctor diagnosed your child with metachromatic leukodystrophy, we want you to know you're not alone.
-The Center for Rare Disease Therapy is here to help.
+The Center for Rare Disease Therapy (CRDT) at UPMC Children's Hospital of Pittsburgh is here to help.

 To make an appointment for your child or refer a patient for MLD care, contact us by: